importRyan/Muggle/README.md

 #  Muggle

-Muggle is an open source, privacy-friendly alternative to apps by Bluetooth smart mug manufacturers.

-Currently this macOS menu bar app supports the Ember Mug 2.
-Other Ember products may work — but you should confirm what the maximum temperature Ember's own app allows for your mug (this app limits the heat command to 63 celsius).
+Muggle is a macOS menu bar app for Bluetooth smart mugs.
+Unlike OEM apps, your identity and activities aren't collected.
+[Test Flight](https://testflight.apple.com/join/gWY84Gm8)

+### Supported Mugs
+- Ember Mug 2

+Other Ember products may work.
+Before changing the target temperature, check with Ember's app that your maximum temperature is 63C/145F.
 You can use Ember's app at the same time as Muggle.

-Given the macOS menu bar application, this repo is simple:
-- `MuggleMac` holds the UI (SwiftUI MenuBarExtra) against a generic `BluetoothMug`
+### Repo
+- `MuggleMac` SwiftUI MenuBarExtra
-- `MuggleBluetooth` holds the CBCentralManager (currently detects only Ember products)
+- `MuggleBluetooth` CBCentralManager
-- `EmberBluetooth` holds the read/write CBPeripheral methods and Nordic mocks for Ember products
+- `EmberBluetooth` CBPeripheral and Nordic mocks for Ember products
-- `Common` holds general utilities and the `BluetoothMug` and other Nordic mocking related contracts
+- `Common` general utilities and the `BluetoothMug` protocol to keep UI product agnostic

 ## To-dos
 V1.0